Version 11.7 of Unicon

 use of Unicon lies entirely with the user.

-facilities are detailed in a separate report [2].
+detailed in a separate report [2].
+Unicon is an open source product based

-Windows Unicon is distributed as a single (large) executable installer.
+Windows Unicon is distributed as a single executable installer file 14+ MB

 During installation, you will be asked for a drive and directory into which